 What can high-performance car insurance cover?

 Providers of this type of insurance can be more likely to offer agreed value rather than market value for determining the sum insured for your car.
-Agreed value is a fixed sum you and your insurer choose for the car, while market value is determined at the time of the claimable incident.
+Agreed value is a fixed sum you and your insurer choose for the car, while market value is determined based on what your car would have sold for at the time of the claimable incident.
 With agreed value you know exactly what compensation you will get from the insurer if your car is written off.
 This may be beneficial when your car is valuable and you want to make sure you have enough money to replace it.
-However, bear in mind that some insurers may charge higher premiums if the value you agree on is higher than your car’s market value.
+However, bear in mind that many insurers will charge higher premiums if the value you agree on is higher than your car’s market value.

 Choice of repairer